O-JounLee/Collaboration2Vec/README.md

   <img width="720" src="collaboration_patterns.PNG">
 </p>

-This repository provides an implementation for learning representation of research collaboration patterns as it is described in:
+This repository provides an implementation for learning representation of research collaboration patterns, as described in:
 > Hyeon-Ju Jeon, O-Joun Lee, Jason J. Jung:
 > Is Performance of Scholars Correlated to their Research Collaboration Patterns?
 > in Proceedings the 6th Workshop on Big Scholarly Data (BigScholar 2019), co-located with the 28th ACM International Conference on Information and Knowledge Management (CIKM 2019), Beijing, China, 11/2019.